If this was your entire photo collection sitting in this trash can in the photo above, would this make you …

 Who wants to watch that dirty old version of “Jaws” that's been out on just standard-definition DVD when you could watch an even newer cleaned-up digital version on high-definition Bluray, brought back to life from cleaning up that out-of-date, clunky original film negative!
 (Read a little sarcasm there)

 What's exciting about this age is we're able to restore these movies—we can bring these classic [Universal Pictures] movies back to life in a way that makes them more vivid than even we remember them when we went to the cinema to see them.

 Even though I work in the industry, I am still amazed at the level of technology that is constantly flowing from it.

-It was easily apparent this movie was going to look and sound utterly fantastic when they are done restoring it.
-I was all set to buy a copy of it just halfway through watching this video!
+It was easily apparent that this movie would look and sound utterly fantastic when they were done restoring it.
+I was ready to buy a copy of it just halfway through watching this video!

-Here’s is the whole thing if you want to watch it for yourself.
+Here's the whole thing if you want to watch it for yourself.

 The Interesting Relevant Part

 Here's the part that really caught my attention.